-You’re nimble and probably more in tune with the buzz in your industry.
+You’re nimble and more in tune with what’s happening in your space.
 Use this to your advantage and get your story, opinion, or guidance out that addresses what just happened.

 Don’t be the underdog in the game of content marketing.
 Try DivvyHQ for free today.